Pwera/Docker-Notes/README.md

 - workers       Connects to dispatcher to check on assigned tasks
 - Executor      Executes tasks assigned to worker node

+### Services
+A Swarm service is an abstract thing.
+It is a description of the desired state of an application or application service that we want to run in a Swarm.
+The Swarm service is like a manifest describing such things as the following:
+Name of the service
+Image from which to create the containers
+Number of replicas to run
+Network(s) that the containers of the service are attached to Ports that should be mapped

+### Task
+Service corresponds to a description of the desired state in which an application service should be at all times.
+Part of that description was the number of replicas the service should be running.
+Each replica is represented by a task.
+In this regard, a Swarm service contains a collection of tasks.
+On Docker Swarm, a task is the atomic unit of deployment.
+Each task of a service is deployed by the Swarm scheduler to a worker node.
+The task contains all of the necessary information that the worker node needs to run a container based on the image, which is part of the service description.
+Between a task and a container, there is a one-to-one relation.
+The container is the instance that runs on the worker node, while the task is the description of this container as a part of a Swarm service.

 ```
 docker swarm init